 Hemp is considered a type of sativa.
 This form of cannabis is utilized for industrial purposes and can be used for a variety of commercial items such as food, clothing, paper, paint, and textiles.
 It’s usually grown and harvested in the northern hemisphere.

 Unlike other forms of cannabis, hemp has a very low THC content of .03% or lower, and a relatively high quantity of CBD, meaning it gives little to no high when consumed or smoked.

 When you read different strain descriptions, you’ll see that the aroma and taste of the cannabis are often discussed in detail—sometimes almost like wine tasting notes.

 The smell and flavor of cannabis come from terpenes (same thing for wine, by the way), which are the plant’s natural oils.
-Terpene quantity and combination varies from strain to strain.
+Terpene quantity and combination vary from strain to strain.

 Pay attention to these tasting notes when deciding which strain to choose, as this will affect your experience when smoking or using a dry herb vaporizer (what’s a dry herb vaporizer?
 Look here.).